Cross: Efficient Low-rank Tensor Completion: Simulation Study

 To further study the impact of high-dimensionality to the proposed procedure, we consider the setting where the dimension of $\X$ further grows.
-Here, $r_1 = r_2 = r_3 = 3, \sigma = 0.3$, $m_1 = m_2 = m_3 = g_1 = g_2 = g_3 \in \{10, 15,20, 25\}$ and $p_1, p_2, p_3$ grow from 100 to 500.
-The average relative loss in Hilbert-Schmitt norm and average running time are provided in Figure \ref{fig:simulation_setting_1}(c) and (d), respectively.
+Here, $r_1 = r_2 = r_3 = 3, \sigma = 0.3$, $m_1 = m_2 = m_3 = g_1 = g_2 = g_3 \in \{10, 15,20, 25\}$, $p_1, p_2, p_3$ grow from 100 to 500 and $\lambda_t = 3\sqrt{p_t/m_t}$.
+The average relative loss in Hilbert-Schmidt norm and average running time are provided in Figure \ref{fig:simulation_setting_1}(e) and (f), respectively.
 Particularly, the recovery of 500-by-500-by-500 tensors involves 125,000,000 variables, but the proposed procedure provides stable recovery within 10 seconds on average by the PC with 3.1 GHz CPU, which demonstrates the efficiency of our proposed algorithm.

+The next simulation setting is designed to compare the proposed Algorithm \ref{al:noisy} with the Low-rank Tensor Completion (LRTC) proposed by \cite{liu2013tensor}.
+LRTC is a convexified tensor completion method based on matricization nuclear norm minimization.
+To avoid non-convergence runs of LRTC, we set the maximum number of iterations as 500 and all the other tuning parameters as the default values.
+Let $p_1 = p_2 = p_3 = 50$, $r_1=r_2=r_3 = 3$, we consider two settings: (i) $\sigma^2 = 0.3$, $m_t, g_t$ vary from 6 to 20; (ii) $m_t = g_t = 10$, $\sigma^2$ varies from 0.01 to 1.
+We apply both LRTC (with the package downloaded from the authors' website) and our proposed procedure, then present the estimation error in relative Hilbert-Schmidt norm and average running time in Figure \ref{fig:comparison_LRTC}.
+It is clear that our proposed procedure achieves significantly smaller estimation error in much shorter running time, which substantially outperforms LRTC.

-Next we move on to the setting where observations take discrete random values.
-High-dimensional count data commonly appear in a wide range of applications, including fluorescence microscopy, network flow, and microbiome (see, e.g., \cite{nowak2000statistical,jiang2015minimax,cao2016count,cao2016poisson}, etc), where Poisson and multinomial distributions are often used in modeling the counts.
+Then we move on to the setting where observations take discrete random values.
+High-dimensional count data commonly appear in a wide range of applications, including fluorescence microscopy, network flow, and microbiome (see, e.g., \cite{nowak2000statistical,jiang2015minimax,cao2016poisson,cao2017microbial}, etc.), where Poisson and multinomial distributions are often used in modeling the counts.
 In this simulation study, we generate $\S\in \mathbb{R}^{r_1\times r_2 \times r_3}, E_t\in \mathbb{R}^{p_t\times r_t}$ as absolute values of i.i.d. standard normal random variables, and calculate

-$\Omega_t, \Xi_t$ are generated similarly as before, $p_1 = p_2 = p_3 = 50$, $r_1 = r_2 = r_3 = 3$, $m_1 = m_2 = m_3 = g_1 = g_2 = g_3 \in\{10, 15, 20, 25\}$, and $\Y = (\Y_{ijk})$ are Poisson or multinomial distributed:
+$\Omega_t, \Xi_t$ are generated similarly as before, $p_1 = p_2 = p_3 = 50$, $r_1 = r_2 = r_3 = 3$, $m_1 = m_2 = m_3 = g_1 = g_2 = g_3 \in\{10, 15, 20, 25\}$, and $\Y = (\Y_{ijk})_{1\leq i \leq p_1, 1\leq j \leq p_2, 1\leq k \leq p_3}$ are Poisson or multinomial distributed:

 Here $H$ is a known intensity parameter in Poisson observations and $N$ is the total count parameter in multinomial observations.
 As shown in Figure \ref{fig:simulation-poisson}, the proposed Algorithm \ref{al:noisy} performs stably for these two types of noisy structures.